 On YouTube, you can browse the most popular videos by country—here are the channels for Germany, Austria and Switzerland.
 Just scroll through the comments section.
 Tons of people watch YouTube on their phones, so you’ll find plenty of Abkürzungen (abbreviations) there.

 Another favorite is the massive online community forum at mädchen.de.
 Despite the name (mädchen — girl), it’s a forum for all young people and it’s stayed active for more than 10 years.
 Scroll through some of the posts and start to pick up the language as it really gets used online.

 If you can’t get enough casual German practice, the videos on FluentU are the perfect next step.
-You’ll hear German the way native speakers really use it, with real videos like movie trailers, music videos, funny commercials and more—which have all been supercharged with language learning tools.
+You’ll hear German the way native speakers really use it.

-You can learn new words and expressions while you watch thanks to FluentU’s clickable subtitles.
-There are also vocabulary lists, transcripts, flashcards and fun quizzes for every video to make sure you get the most out of it.
+You can learn new words and expressions while you watch, thanks to FluentU’s interactive subtitles: Just hover over any unfamiliar word or phrase to get instant definitions, pronunciation and additional usage examples.
+Every video has its own vocabulary lists, transcripts, flashcards and fun quizzes, helping you get the most out of the authentic German media.

 To get started picking up German slang, check out this very silly scientific experiment to find the longest praline candy in the world.
 You can explore the full library for free with a FluentU trial.

 How to Decode 11 Essential German SMS Abbreviations

 hdl (hab dich lieb) — I love you

 This is actually a further contraction of ich hab(e) dich lieb.
 It’s a way to express that you’re really fond of someone in a platonic way—that you value their friendship, in other words.

 mMn (meiner Meinung nach) — In my opinion